Nef10/SwiftBeanCount/Sources/SwiftBeanCountImporter/SwiftBeanCountImporter.docc/SwiftBeanCountImporter.md

 ### Help

 Each Importer provides a help text.
 You can access all importers via `ImporterFactory.allImporters`.
 They each expose an `importerName` and `helpText` on the class.

-For more details, please have a look at the [SwiftBeanCountImporterApp](https://github.com/Nef10/SwiftBeanCountImporterApp/) which uses this library.

-## Topics

-### Importing